Taoyuan Martyrs' Shrine and Cultural Park

 Address:No. 200, Section 3, Chenggong Road, Taoyuan District, Taoyuan City 330, Taiwan

-Transportation Methods:Take the Taoyuan Bus No. 105 from Taoyuan Railway Station and get off at "Veterans Hospital" station.
+Transportation Methods:Take the Taoyuan Bus No. 105 from Taoyuan Railway Station and get off at "Veterans Hospital" Station.
 Walk towards the Martyrs' Shrine for about 10 minutes to reach your destination.

-Parking Information:Parking lot available.
+Parking Information:Parking available.

 Tickets:Free